Suv4o/personal-blog-2023/content/2024/02/25/create-a-web-server-using-nitro-sqlite-and-typeorm.md

 ## Database Setup

 In this project, we'll be using SQLite, but the same setup can be applied to any database.
-We'll establish the database using a popular Object-Relational Mapping (ORM) library in TypeScript, [TypeORM](https://typeorm.io/).
+We'll establish the database using a popular Object-Relational Mapping (ORM) library in TypeScript, <a href="https://typeorm.io/" target="_blank" rel="noopener noreferrer">TypeORM</a>.
 TypeORM simplifies the creation and querying of data from a relational database using an object-oriented approach, assists in defining the database schema, and manages migrations.
 We'll explore these features later.
 For now, let's install the required libraries:

 ```bash
 yarn add reflect-metadata sqlite3 typeorm